 • Title deed of the apartment unit.

-If you have already commenced the process to obtain residency in Thailand, our team can help answer your questions if you are ready to purchase a property.
+If you have already commenced the process to obtain residency and purchase a property in Thailand, our team can help answer your questions if you are ready to acquire real estate.

 Taxes and fees on purchasing a property in Thailand